The Best Argentina Itinerary: How to Spend 2 Weeks in Argentina

 What is the best way to get around Argentina?

-It’s best to fly between destinations as distances are far.
+It’s best to fly between destinations as the distances are far.
 However, if you have time, you can take a bus.
 They’re very comfortable and safe to travel with.

 Like it?
 Pin it!